trinsic-id/agent-framework/docs/xamarin-mobile.md

 To setup Indy on Android you need to add the native libindy references and dependencies.
 The process is described in detail at the official Xamarin documentation [Using Native Libraries with Xamarin.Android](https://docs.microsoft.com/en-us/xamarin/android/platform/native-libraries).

-Below are few additional things that are not covered by the documentation that are Indy specific.
+Below are a few additional things that are not covered by the documentation that are Indy specific.

 For Android the entire library and it dependencies are compiled into a single shared object (*.so).
-In order for libindy.so to be executable we must also include libgnustl_shared.so.
+In order for `libindy.so` to be executable we must also include `libgnustl_shared.so`.

 Depending on the target abi(s) for the resulting app, not all of the artifacts need to be included, for ease of use below we document including all abi(s).

 ### Setup the Android references

 In Visual Studio (for Windows or Mac) create new Xamarin Android project.
 If you want to use Xamarin Forms, the instructions are the same.
-Apply the changes to your iOS project in Xamarin Forms.
+Apply the changes to your Android project in Xamarin Forms.

 Download the static libraries required [here](../samples/xamarin-mobile-sample/libs-android) or other versions of libindy can be found [here](https://repo.sovrin.org/android/libindy/)